BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
-    Since the three Anomalous Pokémon have prime values, the only way to make 10 from three primes is by adding 2, 3, and 5.
+    Since the three Anomalous Pokemon have prime values, the only way to make 10 from three primes is by adding 2, 3, and 5.
 The game doesn't really tell you this until after this puzzle, but within evolutionary lines the further along species has the higher values - so Flabebe is 2, Floette is 3, and Florges is 5.
 With that information, we know we will need to knock out either one or two Umbreons to make an Umbral total of 3 or 6... but the latter cannot be obtained by any sum of 2, 3, and 5.
 So, knock out two Umbreon, Flabebe, and Florges to reach a balance of 3.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to this floor</a>
 </div>